Odin94/Progeny-vtm-v5-character-creator/README.md

 * Ask for feedback in VtM spaces
   * Randomized name, ambition, desire etc
-  * Fix PDF template not showing overflowing text unless you click into it
   * Post and ask for feedback again once you have all these completed (v2 release)

 * Add more loresheets